 Royal BC Museum

-Greenpeace says Clayoquot Sound is “an ecological treasure of global significance.”
+Greenpeace calls Clayoquot Sound “an ecological treasure of global significance”.
 It includes water, inlets, islands, and one of the world’s most famous coastal temperate rainforests: 265,000 hectares that’s home to 45 endangered or threatened animal species.
 Due to its importance, it became British Columbia’s first UNESCO Biosphere Reserve in 2000.
-August and September is the best time to visit to view black bears—if that interests you!
+August and September is the best time to visit to view black bears.

 Cape Scott Provincial Park

 Cape Scott Provincial Park lies on Vancouver Island’s northwestern tip.
 It was established in 1973 and named after the park’s lighthouse.
 It’s an area many visitors don’t get to explore, but its sandy beaches, rainforest, and rocky coastline are worth the trip north.
-There are over 30 kilometers (18.6 miles) of remote beaches in Cape Scott, with Nels Bight being the most impressive and popular.
+There are more than 18.6 miles (30km) of remote beaches in Cape Scott, with Nels Bight being the most impressive and popular.
 It also has many hiking trails, such as the Cape Scott Trail and all of its extensions, which are listed in detail on the BC Parks website.

 Chemainus, located in the Cowichan Valley in southeastern Vancouver Island, began as a logging town in 1858.
 Today, it is known for its world-famous outdoor murals, which attract hundreds of thousands of visitors annually.
-The 39 murals mostly depict moments—and people—of historical significance in Chemainus.
+The 39 murals mostly depict moments and people of local historical significance.
 There are arrows leading visitors to each painting, which is great for children.
 As well as the murals, the town is home to many independent stores, such as a Christmas shop and a delectable sweets store.

 West Coast Trail

 A part of the Pacific Rim National Park Reserve, the West Coast Trail is a world-famous multi-day hike.
-The 75-kilometer (47-mile) trail follows in the footsteps of the region’s First Nations ancestors, who have lived in the area for more than 4,000 years.
+The 47 mile (75km) trail follows in the footsteps of the region’s First Nations ancestors, who have lived in the area for more than 4,000 years.
 The hike goes through various landscapes, such as along the beach, across rugged coastlines, and through the rainforest.
 Whether you want to do half or the entire hike, you must reserve a spot on the Parks Canada website.

-Butchart Gardens is a 22-hectare (55-acre) floral wonderland and National Historic Site on Vancouver Island and receives over a million visitors annually.
-Located near Victoria, the gardens are famous around the world and perfect to visit year-round.
+Butchart Gardens are a 55 acre (22 hectare) floral wonderland and National Historic Site on Vancouver Island, receiving more than a million visitors annually.
+The gardens, near Victoria, are famous around the world and perfect to visit year-round.
 Spring is when the tulips, daffodils, and hyacinths bloom; summer comes with entertainment, nighttime illuminations, and a fireworks show.
-The Japanese Garden shines in fall, and it’s all about the lights and the Magic of Christmas in winter.
+The Japanese Garden shines in fall, and it’s all about the lights and the Magic of Christmas event in winter.

 Cathedral Grove has been attracting tourists since the 1920s.
-It’s the largest—and most accessible—stand of Douglas-fir trees on Vancouver Island.
+It’s the largest and most accessible collection of Douglas-fir trees on Vancouver Island.
 Some of the ancient trees have been standing in the grove for over 800 years.
-The largest tree reaches nine meters (29.5 ft) in circumference.
+The largest tree reaches 29.5ft (9m) in circumference.
 There are walking trails to take you up close to these beauties.
 These paths, however, can get crowded in the summer months, so it’s best to arrive early.

 Wolf in the Fog

 “Fish.
 Forage.
 Feast.”
-This tagline belongs to Wolf in the Fog, a dining experience everyone should have in Tofino.
-Air Canada’s Enroute magazine named it Canada’s Best New Restaurant in recent years, which is a big accolade.
-Wolf in the Fog’s menu is based on seasonal ingredients.
-Their dinner menu includes plates to share, such as the wintertime Roasted Arctic Char with smoked bone marrow risotto and wild mushrooms.
+This tagline belongs to Wolf in the Fog, a dining experience everyone should experience in Tofino.
+Wolf in the Fog’s menu is based on seasonal ingredients, and includes plates to share, such as the wintertime Roasted Arctic Char with smoked bone marrow risotto and wild mushrooms.